 For the image above, I’d definitely include the keywords “kayak.” “male,” and the name of the paddler.
 Since I may want to market this image to the manufacturer of the paddle, the keyword “Werner” is important to me.
 If you don’t sell your photos, then that keyword may be irrelevant.
 Photographers selling stock, however, may want to include additional keywords such as “splash,” “droplet,” and “fear.”

 What Makes a Good Keyword?

 Typically a good keyword is one, single word.
 If your keyword is more than one word, make sure that’s really necessary.
-If it’s more than two words, you could almost definitely refine it.
+Anything more than two words and you could definitely refine it.

 The keywords are:

 If I want to find an image of a mountain lion drinking, I can do just that using the keyword list above.
 If I commit to a compound keyword such as “mountain lion drinking,” I’ve really limited my flexibility in the future.